FRAMISES/TezosCheatSheet/README.md

 Originated addresses:

 kt1: originated accounts (these are smart contracts) (Belong to a implicit address, you need them for staking your coins or smart contracts.
-An implicit address is the manager of a kt1 address.)
+An implicit address is the manager of a kt1 address.
+Every origination burns 0.257 XTZ.)

 Implicit accounts can bake their own balance + the balance staked by kt1 addresses and contracts.
 Even if a part of the balance is currently bonds tese bonds count to the rolls.